+· · · · · · · · · · · · · · · · · · ·

 Martens et al 2021).
 The

 main invasive species are

 rooikrans (Acacia cyclops)

 and manitoka (Myoporum

 serratum and M

 tenuifolium).

 - Search and Rescue of all

 translocatable bulbs

 (geophytes) should be

 undertaken from the

 approved development

-footprints for Phases 1 & 2
+footprints for production

+area of grow-out tanks and

-and the new dam prior to
+the new dam prior to

 construction.
 This should be

 done at the end of the

 flowering season for the

 relevant species (ranges

 from April to October).

 Material should be

 translocated to other parts

 of the property where it will

 not be disturbed in future,

 and which is ecologically

 similar.

 - No large-scale soil

 disturbance or site clearing

 should happen in the

 proposed PV area, and

 instead vegetation can be

 trimmed to a maximum

 height of 1m, maintaining

 the bulk of the plant cover,

 whilst allowing for the solar

 panels to be positioned at a

 minimum of 1m above

+· · · · · · · · · · · · · · · · · · · •

 ground level.
-If the

-vegetation grows above the panels it may be trimmed on a regular basis, as needed, but should never be cut below 300mm above the ground.
+If the vegetation grows above the panels it may be trimmed on a regular basis, as needed, but should never be cut below 300mm above the ground.
 Cut material can be used as mulch to stabilise and cover any loose sand nearby.
 Visual Impact - Visual impact of the construction activities Locate large structures in low-lying positions of the site, where possible, and minimize earthworks and disturbance to the site by taking the topography into account Locate the solar PV arrays in a low-lying area, off any dune ridges, and in sympathy with the topography.
-Locate the construction camp and related storage/stockpile areas in visually unobtrusive positions on the site, where these are not visible from the beach - Monitor operations Management/ECO/EHSR Blasting of a bedrock Blasting of bedrock is required along the high- water mark for the A survey should be done of the proposed line prior to blasting (and construction) Monitor operations Demarcate the area before blasting to minimise impact.
-Management/ECO/EHSR
+Locate the construction camp and related storage/stockpile areas in visually unobtrusive positions on the site, where these are not visible from the beach - Monitor operations Management/ECO/EHSR Blasting of a bedrock Blasting of bedrock is required along the high- A survey should be done of the proposed line prior to - Monitor operations Management/ECO/EHSR

+-

+water mark for the blasting (and construction) - Demarcate the area before

-expansion of the and any sedentary animals
+expansion of the and any sedentary animals blasting to minimise impact.

 pumphouse. should be removed from the

 site.
 To be repeated as

 required

 - Nonexplosive rock breaking

 explosive (Nonex) to be

 used to avoid impacting any

 potential nearby marine

-mammals, sharks and fish
+, mammals, sharks and fish

 - Undertake visual

 observation / pre-blast

 survey prior to blasting to

 ensure there are no marine

 mammals and flocks of

 diving seabirds present in

 the immediate vicinity (500

 m radius) of the

 construction area

-Archaeological impacts - Potentially important shell - Vegetation clearing and - Professional archaeologist Management/ECO/EHSR
+Archaeological impacts - Potentially important shell u - Professional archaeologist Management/ECO/EHSR

-Archaeological impacts midden deposited (in the Construction Phase must be in place during Management, Leo, Linsk
+midden deposited (in the Construction Phase excavations must be must be in place during

-proposed intake pipeline), excavations must be excavation to monitor
+proposed intake pipeline), and Later Stone Age excavation to monitor

-and Later Stone Age monitored by a

-campsite may be uncovered professional archaeologist. operations
+campsite may be uncovered monitored by a professional archaeologist. operations

 during vegetation clearing - Vegetation clearance in

 operations, and foredunes to be monitored

 construction phase by archaeologist - shovel

-excavations, including cut and fill, landscaping, and testing may be required if sites are found
+excavations, including cut testing may be required if

+and fill, landscaping, and sites are found

 shaping of the dune profile. - If any human remains are

-shaping of the duric profile. uncovered or exposed
+uncovered or exposed

 during excavations, work

 must stop, and the finds

-reported to the

-Environmental Control